EdbMails EDB Recovery and Migration software

 Recovery Operation Progress

-• After the recovery process is complete, select any folder to instantly preview emails, contacts, notes, tasks, calendars, and more in the built-in preview pane of the application.
+• Once the recovery process finishes, you can select any folder to instantly preview emails, contacts, calendars, tasks, notes, and other mailbox items using the application’s built-in preview panel.

-• Choose the mailboxes or folders you want to migrate, then click ‘Next’ to continue.
+• Select the required mailboxes or folders for migration and click ‘Next’ to proceed.

 Select mailboxes and folders